-Solar panels are very sturdy.
-They can cope with heat and cold cycles, wind, hail, heavy rain, snow, and sunshine for many years.
+Modern Solar panels are very sturdy and are designed to handle the rigors of multiple environments.
+They can cope with punishing heat (Phoenix, Las Vegas etc) and severe cold (Chicago, Fargo, Anchorage etc), wind, hail, heavy rain, snow, and sunshine for many years.
 However, it is important to understand the effects that weather can have on solar panels so that you can get the most out of your system.
 For instance, shade is a weather condition that clearly impacts your panels.
 The output is significantly reduced when it is in the shade.
 That said, shade will obviously not damage the panels.

 Solar Panels and Testing